conduktor/conduktor-docs/docs/navigation/console/kafka-connect/index.md

 ---
 sidebar_position: 5
 title: Kafka Connect
-description: Schema Registry in Conduktor Platform handles the distribution and synchronization of schemas to the producer and consumer for Kafka.
+description: Schema registry in Conduktor Console handles the distribution and synchronization of schemas to the producer and consumer for Kafka.
 ---

-Kafka Connect is a tool to stream data between Apache Kafka and other data systems in a reliable & scalable way.
+Kafka Connect is a tool to stream data between Apache Kafka and other data systems in a reliable and scalable way.
 Conduktor provides a simple interface for managing all of your source and sink connectors in one place.

-## Kafka Connect Cluster List
+## Kafka Connect cluster list

 The Connect Cluster List is a summary view of all your configured Kafka Connect Clusters attached to your currently selected Kafka Cluster.

-You can filter by Connect Cluster name and order by
+You can filter by Connect cluster name and order by:

-- Number of Connectors
+- number of Connectors
-- Number of Tasks
+- number of tasks
-- Connect Cluster Name
+- connect cluster name

 ![Connect clusters list](assets/connect-cluster-list.png)